-Liz is currently a doctoral candidate at Lesley University in Cambridge, MA, where she plans to complete her doctorate in Expressive Therapies.
-Her dissertation is an arts-based research study about therapeutic presence in music therapy education.
-She received a dual Bachelor of Science in Music Therapy and Bachelor of Arts in Psychology from the State University of New York (SUNY) at Fredonia in Fredonia, NY, and a Master of Science in Music Therapy from Radford University in Radford, VA.
+Liz received a dual Bachelor of Science in Music Therapy and Bachelor of Arts in Psychology from the State University of New York (SUNY) at Fredonia in Fredonia, NY, a Master of Science in Music Therapy from Radford University in Radford, VA, and a Doctor of Philosophy in Expressive Therapies from Lesley University in Cambridge, MA.
+Her dissertation is titled “Therapeutic Presence in Music Therapy Education: An Arts-Based Phenomenological Inquiry.”

 Originally from Stormville, New York, Liz moved to Boiling Springs from Columbus, Mississippi in July 2020 with her daughter Erin and their cat Midnight.
 She is a lifelong New York Mets fan and enjoys comedy TV/movies, reading, swimming, and crocheting for relaxation.